james0r/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 ## Require users to login prior to access a part of the site

-If you don’t have it already, install it through the Admin Panel or using the GPM command line utility.
+If you don’t have the Login Plugin installed already, install it through the Admin Panel or using the GPM command line utility.

 Next, open a page in Admin, switch to expert mode and in the FrontMatter section add